SmartMemory

 Code Indexing

-SmartMemory can parse and index entire code repositories, turning source code into searchable knowledge graph nodes.
-Classes, functions, routes, tests, and their relationships become first-class entities that you can query alongside your other memories.
+SmartMemory can parse and index code repositories, turning source code into searchable knowledge graph nodes.
+Classes, functions, routes, tests, and their relationships become first-class entities that you can query alongside other memories.

 ingest_code() performs a multi-pass analysis of your repository:

-2. AST parsing -- extracts code entities (classes, functions, routes, tests) and relationships (imports, calls, inheritance) from each file.
+2. AST parsing: extracts code entities and relationships from each file.

-3. Cross-file resolution -- builds a symbol table to resolve import bindings across modules, so CALLS and IMPORTS edges point to the correct target nodes.
+3. Cross-file resolution: builds a symbol table to resolve import bindings across modules.

-4. Graph writing -- creates nodes and edges in the knowledge graph using bulk operations.
+4. Graph writing: creates nodes and edges in the knowledge graph.

-5. Embedding generation -- generates vector embeddings for each entity so code symbols appear in search() results.
+5. Embedding generation: generates vector embeddings for each entity.

-6. Pattern seeding -- promotes class and function names into the EntityRuler pattern set, so future ingest() calls over natural-language text recognise references to your codebase.
+6. Pattern seeding: promotes class and function names into the EntityRuler pattern set.

 repo="my-project",